jeremiah-c-leary/vhdl-style-guide/docs/theory_of_operation/rule_selection.rst

      | PSL_Sequence_Declaration
      | PSL_Clock_Declaration

-Vertical spacing between these elements will be performed by rules in the block_declarative_part group.
+Vertical spacing between these elements will be performed by rules in the :code:`block_declarative_part` group.
 This will eliminate the issue where multiple blank line rules could collide.

 * block_declarative_part_300 = blank line at beginning of block_declarative part